Suno AI Review 2025: Features, Pricing, and How to Use It

 3D UI cards showing Extend, Inspire, and Lyrics panels.

-v4.5 expands length, improves lyrics, and enhances prompt control.
-Image create with Microsoft Copilot.
+v4.5 expands expressive range, improves lyrics, and enhances prompt control.
+Image created with Microsoft Copilot.

 Highlights that matter:

-Why you care: the v4.5 feature set finally makes single‑generation long cues realistic.
-That’s fewer artifacts, fewer hard cuts, and less time moving stems between tools.
+Why you care: the v4.5 feature set makes single-generation cues and beds realistic for many projects, and v5 on paid tiers reduces the need for heavy DAW surgery.
+That means fewer artifacts, fewer hard cuts, and less time shuffling stems just to tame structure.

 Pricing and Credits: What You Actually Pay